brpandey/piranha/README.md

 %Piranha.Boat{
         # Max boat capacity
         capacity: 8,
-        # We keep a map of slot ids that have successfully made a reservation booking
+        # We keep a mapset of slot ids that have successfully made a reservation booking
-        confirmation: %{"abj3GAGijZ" => true},
+        confirmation: #MapSet<["abj3GAGijZ"]>,
-        # We keep a map of slot ids that have been excluded because an overlapping time slot id has already made a booking
+        # We keep a mapset of slot ids that have been excluded because an overlapping slot id has already made a booking
-        exclusion: %{"abj3DjVtjZ" => true},
+        exclusion: #MapSet<["abj3DjVtjZ"]>,
         # Boat id string
         id: "GMCQLu1VInVfLyhRDUdoFlFG2fXwu7lcKNh2mT8WFzO",
         # Boat name